bharadwajanup/Xinu/Assignment3_report.md

 Yes.
 With this protocol, deadlock is unlikely to happen as the processes can starve but will not satisfy all the conditions required for a deadlock...

+##Contribution##

+Both us have equally contributed for all parts of this assignment.